 Throughout American history, the evangelical church has held some amount of influence on our culture.
-We’ve seen it in the great awakenings and revivals of the late 19th and early 20th centuries, in the “Jesus Movement” of the 1970’s, and even in the “Moral Majority” of the 1980’s.
-Granted, with every decade there seemed to be a numbing and dumbing of the Judeo-Christian senses, but there was still a recognition of our founding fathers’ hope of a Christian nation.
+We’ve seen it in the great revivals of the late 19th and early 20th centuries, in the “Jesus Movement” of the 1970’s, and even in the “Moral Majority” of the 1980’s.
+Granted, with every decade there’s a numbing and dumbing of the Judeo-Christian senses, but there was still a recognition of our founding fathers’ hope of a Christian nation.
 So what happened?
-As I pondered that question, I couldn’t help but think about the biblical account of the “Prodigal Son”.
+Like the younger son in Luke 15, we’ve become a prodigal—the prodigal church.

 Instead of calling attention to social issues in a biblical context, the church camouflages its spiritual impotence with social solutions.
 In the past, feeding the hungry and caring for the poor were the product of an engaged church that showed the love of Christ while taking a stand on the biblical definition of sin.
 Today, we’re so concerned with staying relevant that we’ve allowed outreach to take the place of being conformed to the image of Christ.